Path-Check/privacy-security-GPS/README.md

 # privacy-security

 We believe that transparency in our software is an important part of ensuring security and privacy.
-This repository is meant to provide a public place for OSS developers, interested security and privacy experts to go to understand Path Check's:
+This repository is meant to provide a public place for open source software developers, interested security and privacy experts to go to understand Path Check's:

 * Principles relating to security and privacy.
 A list of concrete, technical, verifiable privacy principles and tests that developers should build into Safe Paths and Safe Places, and testers should verify.
 * Test reports relating to Security and Privacy.